Elopement Behavior in the Early Childhood Classroom

 - Try your best to have an adult stand near or in front of exits to prevent elopement.

 - Use a harsh tone or restrain the child. (should we add, unless you need to urgently protect a child from harm or something to that effect??)

 Practice how to stop at the signs/ tape lines.
 It is helpful to practice expectations regularly, but also revisit expectations after longer school closures and when new students attend.

 Ask children, “Is this the way we stop?”
 Then model for children the appropriate way to stop.
 Ask again, “Is this the way we stop?”
 Then take a slow, exaggerated step over the line and allow children to correct you.

 Practice what to do with strong emotions before they occur.

-Elopement can be a scary and unsafe situation.
+Elopement or elopement behavior in the early childhood classroom can be a scary and unsafe situation.
 Should the child experience frequent and persistent elopement, consult your local early intervention office for additional support strategies.

 Celestte has spent a life-long career educating young children.
 In her over thirty years of working in early childhood education, she has extensive and successful experience as a teacher, administrator, curriculum developer, and education consultant.
 She has used her talents to develop meaningful Social and Emotional Learning curricula and to provide educators with easy-to-use tools for teaching pro-social behavior.